ajgorhoe/IGLib.modules.IGLibScripts/psutils/Dev_DirectoryBackup/testscripts/0readme_testscripts.txt

-This directory is aimed at testing the scripts.
+This directory is aimed at testing the scripts for backing up directories.